SPINE: Token-Selective Test-Time Reinforcement Learning with Entropy-Band Regularization: Methodology

-such as exact agreement or a task-specific verifiable score (e.g., unit tests for code).
-When noted, we adopt a leave-one-out variant $y_{-i}^\star$ to mitigate self-inclusion bias.
-This self-consistency reward encourages the model to prefer stable, high-consensus reasoning paths without relying on external supervision.
+This self-consistency reward encourages the model to prefer high-consensus outputs without relying on external supervision.

-To optimize the policy using these rewards, we adopt {Grouped Relative Policy Optimization} (GRPO), a stable on-policy reinforcement learning algorithm that replaces explicit value estimation with group-wise normalized advantages.
+To optimize the policy under these rewards, we adopt Grouped Relative Policy Optimization (GRPO), an on-policy algorithm that replaces explicit value estimation with group-wise normalized advantages.
 Within each group of $N$ samples for the same input $x$, the standardized advantage for the $i$-th sample is computed as

 and the token-level PPO ratio is

 The clipped surrogate objective is then

 where the $\operatorname{clip}$ operator truncates the ratio to the interval $[1-\epsilon,\,1+\epsilon]$.